AresMUSH/aresmush.com/tutorials/config/fs3combat_npcs.md

     Boss:
         Default: 8

-{% note %}
-When the system needs an attribute (e.g., Brawn or Reflexes), it will use **half** the default rating.
-So a Goon in the above example would have a Brawn of 2.
-{% endnote %}
+For example, Goon is tuned for average attr (2) + fair skill (2) = 4 dice total.
+If you want a boss to be equivalent to an "Expert" PC with a "Good" attribute, you need to give them a die pool of 9 (6+3).

 ### Fine-Tuning Skills

-You can also fine-tune dice pools for specific skills.
+You can also fine-tune dice pools for specific abilities.
 This is helpful if you want to make a Boss tough to take down without making them extraordinarily deadly (or vice-versa).
 You can also make specialist NPCs who are good with some weapons but not others.

+{% tip %}
+For skills, the listed number is a **total** dice pool, encompassing skill plus attribute.
+{% endtip %}

     Goon:
         Default: 4